bboczeng/Nyxar/README.md

 ### Simulative exchange

 Simulative exchange simulates a real exchange.
 It takes order from the trading algo, then determines whether the order can be filled based on the historical data.
-If the order can be filled, it records the change of the position, and the total value (in fiat currency) of the portfolio.
+If the order can be filled, it records the change of the position.
+If the order cannot be filled or partially filled, the order will remain until fully-filled or cancelled.

 The simulative change should be able to incorporate trading fees and slippage model for more accurate backtesting results.

 ### Strategy benchmark

 Strategy benchmark provides basic tools for benchmarking and visualizing a strategy.

+## Simulative exchange

+In order to simulate a real exchange, the most basic data it needs is the timestamped price for a universe of symbols (trading pairs).
+If given only timestamped price, all buy/sell orders placed at time `t` will be filled at the price at the timestamp next to `t`, and the market impact is completely neglected.
+In the following, we always assume the data is by minute, i.e., the nearest two timestamps differ by 1 minute.

+### Slippage model
+1. Fixed basepoint slippage.
+All buy/sell orders are filled `0.01x%` higher/lower than the next timestamped price. `x` is the base point usually taken as `5` or `10`.
+This mimics the commission fee taken by the exchange.
+  Example:

+2. Spread slippage.
+If the bid/ask price is also provided to the exchange, all buy/sell orders are filled higher/lower with `n%` spread than the next timestamped price. `n` is usually taken as `50`.
+  Example:

+3. Volume slippage.
+If volume (usually 24h) is also provided to the exchange, the tradable volume is distributed uniformally through every minute.
+Each minute, `m%` of the tradable volume will be filled.
+The remaining order will be placed at next minute following the same tradable volume. `m` is usually taken as `2.5`.
+  Example:

+4. Custom slippage.
+To be supported.

+TO DO: A comparison of the slippage model with the real slippage.